 The Legal Cheek View

 Described as “a cyclist’s dream”, Bristol is known for its west country charm and hilly cityscape.
 It happens to have a budding legal sector, but until recently aspiring barristers have had to go out of town to study the BPTC at UWE.
-Since its introduction this year, the BPTC course at BPP’s Bristol Study Centre has bought with it fresh winds of competition to the city.
+Since its introduction this year, the BPTC course at BPP’s Bristol Study Centre has brought with it fresh winds of competition to the city.
 BPP’s BPTCers are now the new kids on the block.

 You’ll also be paying for BPP’s central location.
 Students cheer that the campus is “only five minutes away from the next Wetherspoon’s”.
 It’s also a ten-minute walk from the historic Temple Meads train station.
 The Bristol Bar Society, where you can find out which chambers offer mini-pupillages, is just down the road.